heyqule/enemy_race_manager/README.md

 Discord:  [https://discord.gg/BwWXygyEyQ](https://discord.gg/BwWXygyEyQ)

 ### 1.7.0 release
-- Remove unit's health regen, increase enemy's health by 1.25x
+- Removed unit's health regen, increase enemy unit's health by 1.25x.
+Turret and spawner are not affected.
+- Added dropship squad, this squad drop unit in your base.
+- Added Precision strike squad, this squad fly straight to its attack target.
+It ignores attack distractions.
+- [Experimental feature] /ERM_freeforall command.
+Enemy will fight each other.

 ### New race demo
-These mods are made as educational demos.
+These race mods are made as educational demos.
+You'll have to download them separately.

 Youtube: https://www.youtube.com/watch?v=pcrFmtvNYTU